adopted-ember-addons/ember-cli-chart/README.md

 * CHARTTYPE: String; one of the following -- `Line`, `Bar`, `Radar`, `PolarArea`, `Pie` or `Doughnut`.
 * CHARTDATA: Array; refer to the ChartJS documentation
 * CHARTOPTIONS: Object; refer to the ChartJS documentation
-* CHARTWIDTH: Number, pixel width of the canvas element
+* CHARTWIDTH: Number; pixel width of the canvas element
-* CHARTHEIGHT: Number, pixel height of the canvas element
+* CHARTHEIGHT: Number; pixel height of the canvas element